Office Wiring For Your Move or Remodel

 Critical Office Wiring Connections

-As you now know, the wiring in your building often carries the lifeblood of your business — information and communications.
-So it’s essential to ensure both are flowing how and where you need them.
+As you now know, the wiring in your building often carries your business’s lifeblood—information and communications.
+So, it’s essential to ensure both are flowing how and where you need them.

-Here in California, a C-7 low voltage systems contractor is the best person to run wiring for network equipment and phone systems.
-Some electricians understand how to run low voltage wire — but not all of them.
+In California, a C-7 low-voltage systems contractor is the best person to run wiring for network equipment and phone systems.
+Some electricians understand how to run low-voltage wire, but not all of them.